 DIY Natural Lip Balm

-This DIY Natural Lip Balm is an easy to make recipe that creates a moisturizing balm for the lips that has a slightly sweet scent.
+This DIY Natural Lip Balm is an easy-to-make a recipe that creates a moisturizing balm for the lips that has a slightly sweet scent.

-It is truly shocking and rather disappointing to realize a product that you have used for years or found for it’s “natural” elements is in fact a repackaged version of the very same thing you were trying to avoid.
+It is truly shocking and rather disappointing to realize a product that you have used for years or found for its “natural” elements is in fact a repackaged version of the very same thing you were trying to avoid.
 The minute you start reading the ingredients and recognizing them, you become aware.
-Lip balm was always one of those items that was in my make up bag, applied without much thought.
+Lip balm was always one of those items that were in my makeup bag, applied without much thought.

 Purchased at the register often on a quick whim and tossed straight into the bag for later use.
-However, I find it more important then ever to read the ingredients of anything being applied to our bodies as our environments have become so toxic in modern day living.
-This lip balm takes only 3 ingredients to make and are all natural ingredients you can feel good about.
-The best part is that it moisturizes well and a little makes a lot.
-It is easy to stock up for the season and make a few extra for gifts.
+However, I find it more important than ever to read the ingredients of anything being applied to our bodies as our environments have become so toxic in modern-day living.

 20 drops essential oil (optional)